aaronczichon/website/site/src/pages/about.md

 2. Instant messaging (Slack, iMessage, Teams (if you have to))
 3. E-Mail

-If it has to by sync, it's important to schedule it before.
+If it has to be sync, it's important to schedule it before.
 This is the list:

 1. Virtual Meeting (FaceTime + VS Code Live Share)
 2. Slack Huddle, Zoom (Teams (but avoid it))